- More than 2.3 million residents are enrolled in Medicare in Illinois.

 Medigap plans are sold by private insurers, but the plans are standardized under federal rules, with ten different plan designs (differentiated by letters, A through N).
 The benefits offered by a particular plan (Plan C, Plan G, etc.) are the same regardless of which insurer is selling the plan.
 So plan comparisons are much easier for Medigap policies than for other types of health insurance; consumers can base their decision on premiums and less tangible things like customer service, since the benefits themselves are uniform.

-As of 2020, there are 52 insurers that offer Medigap plans in Illinois.
-According to an AHIP analysis, there were 788,500 Illinois Medigap enrollees in 2018, so nearly half of the state’s Original Medicare population had Medigap coverage.
+According to an AHIP analysis, there were 787,968 Illinois Medigap enrollees in 2020, so about half of the state’s Original Medicare population had Medigap coverage.
 This is higher than the rate in most states; nationwide, about a quarter of Original Medicare beneficiaries have Medigap coverage.

 Unlike other private Medicare coverage (Medicare Advantage plans and Medicare Part D plans), there is no annual open enrollment window for Medigap plans.
 Instead, federal rules provide a one-time six-month window when Medigap coverage is guaranteed-issue.
 This window starts when a person is at least 65 and enrolled in Medicare Part B (you must be enrolled in both Part A and Part B to buy a Medigap plan).
-But as we’ll discuss in a moment, Illinois has stronger consumer protections in this area than most other states.
+But Illinois has stronger consumer protections in this area than most other states: Illinois has long protected the right of beneficiaries under age 65 to enroll in Medigap (discussed below) and has added a new limited annual enrollment window for some Medigap enrollees, available as of 2022.

 Illinois was one of the first to do so (see Illinois Insurance Code, Section 363).
 Since 1989, Illinois has required all Medigap insurers to sell policies to disabled Medicare beneficiaries.
 Medigap insurers must sell any of their available plans to beneficiaries under age 65, with a six-month guaranteed-issue window that starts when the person is enrolled in Medicare Part B (or when they are determined eligible for retroactive Medicare Part B coverage).